TangLitEn/You_Know_Whats_Cooking_BOOM/README.md

 # YouKnowWhatsCookingBOOM
-I repo to keep all the successful submission in coding competition, WHY?
+A repo to keep all the successful submission in coding competition, WHY?
 Cause I'm Lovin it🥰~

 Not a computer science student, but love to code during free time🆓